Amol Muzumdar: Education

 Muzumdar attended B P M High School before transferring to Sharadashram Vidyamandir School as requested by Ramakant Achrekar, his coach.
 In the latter high school, Muzumdar met Sachin Tendulkar, who had the same coach.

+Muzumdar stated during his appearance on Kaun Banega Crorepati on 5 December 2025 that he started playing cricket because of his father, who was considered a good club cricketer in Mumbai.

 Career

 On his first-class debut for Mumbai Muzumdar scored 260 runs against Haryana in Faridabad during a Ranji Trophy match in the 1993–94 season.
 He had the world record for any player on their debut in first-class cricket until it was beaten by Ajay Rohera in December 2018.

 Muzumdar was named as the vice captain of the Indian U-19 cricket team for their tour of England in 1994.
 He was regarded as one of the country's finest prospects and was labelled the "new Tendulkar".
 He also played for the India A side in the 1994–95 season alongside Rahul Dravid and Sourav Ganguly.

-However, he was never selected to play in the India national cricket team.
+Despite his stellar first-class numbers, Muzumdar was never selected to play for the India national cricket team.
 While his contemporaries Tendulkar, Dravid, and Ganguly played at international games, he was never selected for the full India national cricket team for Tests and ODIs.

 Muzumdar considered quitting the game in 2002, but since then, he has continued to serve the Mumbai cricket team.
 In the 2006–07 season, he was appointed captain and won the Ranji Trophy.
 In January 2007, he had the highest amount of runs in the Ranji Trophy for Mumbai, beating the record set by Ashok Mankad.

 In September 2009, Amol moved to the cricket team Assam after finding out he was not selected in the Mumbai squad for the Mushtaq Ali T20 trophy.

 In October 2012, he signed with Andhra Pradesh for two years.
 Three matches before the 2013–14 Ranji Trophy ended, Muzumdar decided to drop out of the season because he stated that "it is time for the youngsters to play the rest of the three matches in the season".